Assign apps to groups with Microsoft Intune

 Connect your Intune tenant to managed Google Play.
 If you have already done this in order to manage Android Enterprise personally owned, dedicated, fully managed, or corporate-owned work profile devices, you do not need to do it again.

-Add apps from managed Google Play to your Intune console.
+Add apps from managed Google Play to your Intune admin center.

 Target managed Google Play apps as Available with or without enrollment to the desired user group.
 Required and Uninstall app targeting are not supported for non-enrolled devices.